samet404/Bloomia-LVDMS/README.md

-# Bloomia General AI Server
+# Bloomia General Socket Server

 ## What GSS is responsible for?